Alarm Grows In France Over Anti-Semitic Violence

 Serfaty says in the troubled neighborhoods where he works, known as les banlieues, hatred of Jews starts at a very young age, even though most people living there have never met a Jewish person.

-"You ask an 11-year-old what a Jew is and he says, 'someone who is rich and stingy, or a devil, or the son of a whore,'" says Serfaty.
+"You ask an 11-year-old what a Jew is and he says, 'Someone who is rich and stingy, or a devil, or the son of a whore,' " says Serfaty.
 "Kids who hear this at 5 and 6 are going to keep it going."

 Serfaty says while his team's efforts at deconstructing stereotypes and fighting prejudice have met with success, his work is just a small part of what needs to be done.